juandaabril/bank-ddd-kata/golang_gin_gonic/README.md

 # go-lang [bank-ddd-kata]
-This project was made as a learning process of DDD and TDD and golang with gin-gonic.
+This project was made as a learning process of DDD, TDD and golang.

 ## Folder Structure
 ```